 Several parameters on this input form are calculated as the building type is changed (e.g. "S&I Fraction" and "Ventilation Rate").
-This means that hand entered values for S&I Fraction and Ventilation Rate will be overwritten whenever the building type selection is changed.
+Manually entered values for Ventilation Rate will be overwritten whenever the building-type selection is changed.

 State/City: The state control affects the lists of cities appearing in the cities control.
 The state and city controls are used together to query weather data for this location.
 If your city is not listed, select the city whose climate is most similar yours (usually the closest city).

-Schedule: The air conditioner is assumed to be shut down (no run time) during hours outside of this schedule.
+Schedule: The air conditioner is assumed to be shut down (no run time) or the thermostat is set back during hours outside of this schedule.

 Indoor Temperature: This is the thermostat setpoint.
 The second control, "Setback," acts to increase the cooling setpoint temperature during unoccupied hours.
 The cooling setpoint, during unoccupied hours, is calculated as the sum of these two controls (base setpoint + setback = higher setpoint during the unoccupied hours).
-The special case of "Cond.
-Off" prevents the condenser from running during unoccupied hours.
-In this case only the evaporator fan is allowed to run (as dictated by the "Fan and Compressor" control).
+Additional information for this control can be found in the topic for the E-Fan and Condenser control.

-For all non-zero setback cases, both condenser and fan energy (and aux energy) are calculated during unoccupied hours.
-Turning on the "Show bin calculations" option, will display separate bin calculations for these unoccupied hours.
+For all normal setback cases, both condenser and fan energy (and aux energy) are calculated during unoccupied hours.
+Turning on the "Show bin calculations" option will display separate bin calculations for these unoccupied hours.
 This is in addition to (displayed after) the occupied-hours bin calculations.
-(Note: when setback is turned on, there will be a link above each of the two "Loads and Hours" plots for the candidate unit.
+(Note: there will be a link above each of the two "Loads and Hours" plots for the candidate unit.
 Clicking this link will scroll/jump the page back and forth between the occupied and the unoccupied-hours results.
 Just clicking this twice will put this jump into the browser's page history and then you can use the Alt-arrow keys (hold Alt key down, then try the left and right arrow keys) to toggle back and forth.
-This can be useful trick for visually comparing the occupied and unoccupied results.)
+This can be a useful trick for visually comparing the occupied and unoccupied results.)

 |Indoor Temperature||Candidate Unit (kWhrs)|